-The TaskTracer system [5] is an intelligent activity management system that helps knowledge workers manage their work based on two assumptions: (a) the user's work can be organized as a set of ongoing activities such as "Write TaskTracer Paper" or "CS534 Class", (b) each activity is associated with a set of resources.
-"Resource" is an umbrella term for documents, folders, email messages, email contacts, web pages and so on.
+The TaskTracer system [4] is an intelligent activity management system that helps knowledge workers manage their work based on two assumptions: (a) the user's work can be organized as a set of ongoing activities such as "Write TaskTracer Paper" or "CS534 Class", (b) each activity is associated with a set of resources.
+"Resource" is an umbrella term for documents, folders, email messages, and so on.
 The key function of TaskTracer is to tag resources according to the activities to which they are relevant.
 Once resources are tagged, TaskTracer can help the knowledge worker recover from interruptions, re-find previously-visited resources, and triage incoming email.

-Most resources, including documents, web pages, and file system folders, are tagged at the time they are visited by the user based on the "current project" of the user.
+Most resources are tagged at the time they are visited by the user based on the "current project" of the user.
 However, because email arrives asynchronously, it requires a different approach.
-In previous work [13], we developed and deployed a hybrid learning system that classifies email messages as they arrive.
-This classifier employs a standard SVM classifier (based on libSVM) to make classification decisions.
+In previous work [12], we developed and deployed a hybrid learning system that classifies email messages as they arrive.
+This employs a standard SVM classifier to make classifications.
 A companion Bernoulli Naive Bayes classifier provides a confidence estimate, which is employed to decide whether to use the SVM's prediction.
-The hybrid classifier is fully integrated into Microsoft Outlook via a VSTO Addin.
-It provides a convenient user interface for providing and correcting email tags.
+The hybrid classifier is integrated into Microsoft Outlook via a VSTO Addin.